 puya: error: the following arguments are required: --options, --awst

-After confirming that Puya is installed, you can pass the Puya path to puya-ts
+After confirming that Puya is installed, you can pass the Puya path to puya-ts using the --puya-path option.

 puya-ts build examples --output-awst --output-awst-json --puya-path puya

-Shows the currently installed version of puya-ts, its targeted puya version, and supported AVM versions
+Shows the currently installed version of puya-ts, its targeted Puya version, and supported AVM versions.

 puya-ts --version

 Builds a smart contract or logic signature.
-This command takes one or more files or directories and will attempt to compile any matching *.algo.ts
+This command takes one or more files or directories and will attempt to compile any matching *.algo.ts files, outputting artifacts for any smart contracts and logic signatures found within.

 puya-ts build smart_contracts